chuma-beep/Exclusive-Ecommerce-/README.md

 - Checkout Section
 - I linked the cart section to the checkout section
 - I made my sections responsive(kinda responsive)
-- Just realized i do not have a branch on this repository, hoping this fixes the issue.
+- Just realized i do not have a branch on this repository.

 #### Steps to start working on this project